Zed

 SCANDAL IN THE SISTINE CHAPEL

-Through this masterpiece, the film explores the fundamental tensions of the Renaissance: artistic freedom versus authority, the celebration of the body versus the fear of desire, faith versus aesthetic emotion.
-It reveals how Michelangelo, by painting flesh, touched the untouchable.
-Through him, we discover the invention of religious soft power and the dramatic beginnings of artistic censorship.
+This film explores the fundamental tensions of the Renaissance through this masterpiece and investigates artistic freedom versus authority, celebrating the body versus fears of desire, and conservative faith versus aesthetic choices.
+It reveals how Michelangelo, by painting naked flesh, touched the untouchable.
+Through him, we discover the reality of soft religious power and the dramatic beginnings of artistic censorship.

-The documentary will combine analysis by art historians, archives, correspondence, and contributions from contemporary artists.
-Through a meticulous visual exploration of the fresco and a sensitive reinterpretation of its context, it will offer a new perspective on a legendary work and on the founding act of Catholic censorship.
+Incorporating expert analysis by art historians and biographers, and delving into archives and correspondence, we’ll conduct a meticulous visual exploration of the fresco and a sensitive reinterpretation of its context.
+This documentary offers a new perspective on this iconic, legendary work and the history of Catholic censorship.

 Direction: Frédéric Biamonti